 How to contact me

 Therapists can be difficult to get hold of because we can’t answer phone calls or emails when we are in client sessions.
-Simply fill in the form below and your details will be sent directly to my inbox and I will get back to you shortly.
+Simply fill in the form on this page and your details will be sent directly to my inbox and I will get back to you shortly.
 If you prefer you can phone or email me directly.
 I look forward to hearing from you.